-Site Plan approval shall expire 365 days after it is granted if construction of the Project is not commenced within that period.
+Site Plan approval shall expire 365 days after it is granted if actual construction of the Project is not commenced within that period.
+"Actual construction" is hereby defined as the placing of construction materials in their permanent position, fastened in a permanent manner, except that where a basement or cellar is being excavated, such excavation shall be deemed to be actual construction; where demolition or removal of an existing structure has been substantially begun preparatory to rebuilding, such demolition and removal shall be deemed to be actual construction.
 Upon application made prior to the expiration of the 365 days, the Planning Board may extend the Site Plan approval for an additional 90 days.

-j) Enforcement by the Building Inspector
+j)h)Enforcement by the Building Inspector